 Since its inception, the Company has not generated any product revenue and has incurred recurring net losses.
-To date, the Company has primarily funded its operations through private placements of debt and equity securities, public offerings of its ordinary shares and collaborations with third parties.
+To date, the Company has primarily funded its operations through private placements of debt and equity securities, public and other registered offerings of its equity securities and collaborations with third parties.
 Until the Company can generate significant revenue from product sales, if ever, the Company expects to continue to finance operations through a combination of public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to the Company on acceptable terms, or at all.
 The inability to raise capital as and when needed would have a negative impact on the Company's financial condition and ability to pursue its business strategy.

-As of March 31, 2022, the Company had cash, cash equivalents and short-term investments of \$111.7 million.
-The Company expects that its existing cash, cash equivalents and short-term investments will be sufficient to fund its operations for at least the next twelve months.
+As of June 30, 2023, the Company had cash and cash equivalents of \$173.0 million.
+The Company expects that its existing cash and cash equivalents will be sufficient to fund its operations for at least the next twelve months.
 The Company has based this expectation on assumptions that may prove to be incorrect, and the Company may use its available capital resources sooner than it currently expects.
 If the Company's anticipated operating results are not achieved in future periods, planned expenditures may need to be further reduced in order to extend the time period over which the then-available resources would be able to fund the Company's operations.
 In addition, the Company may elect to raise additional funds before it needs them if the conditions for raising capital are favorable due to market conditions or strategic considerations, even if the Company expects it has sufficient funds for its current or future operating plans.